Open Access Dissertation

 Taken together, these results indicate that multiple environmental factors are impacting adolescents' decision making and behaviors at anyone time.
 The results indicated adolescents receive messages from a variety of variables such as parenting, peers, and media.
 It is important to study adolescent behaviors not from one environmental variable at a time but to consider multiple environmental variables.

 Tynan, Joshua Jon, "Predicting Adolescent Risk-Taking And Goal-Oriented Behaviors: An Ecological Perspective" (2010).
 Wayne State University Dissertations.
-Paper 189.
+189.